-Weddings are one of those once-in-a-lifetime events, important enough that many want to pay a tribute to their lost loved ones.
-Commemorate your your close relatives and loved ones in a personal and meaningful way with one of these 10 unique wedding ideas to help remember loved ones on your big day.
-You can also venerate your family ancestors with simple, yet memorable touches and thoughtful additions to your wedding ceremony and reception.
+A wedding is a once-in-a-lifetime event, a day important enough that many want to pay a tribute to their lost loved ones.
+Commemorate your close relatives and loved ones in a personal and meaningful way with one of these 10 unique memorial wedding ideas.
+You can also venerate your family ancestors with simple yet memorable touches and thoughtful additions to your wedding ceremony and reception.

-Consider incorporating your loved ones’ photos in some way, either with a custom photo charm that can be attached to a bride’s bouquet or a groom’s boutonniere; or a tabletop photo display with flowers, candles or simply a memorial sign.
-There are a lot of different ways to remember those who can’t join you at your wedding, both big and small, but all are special and meaningful in their own way.
+Consider incorporating your loved ones’ photos in some way, either with a custom photo charm that can be attached to a bride’s bouquet or groom’s boutonniere, or a tabletop photo display with flowers, candles, or simply a memorial sign.
+There are a lot of different ways to remember those who can’t join you at your wedding — both big and small — but all are special and meaningful in their own way.

 Creating a memorial table display at your wedding is a simple yet beautiful way to honor family members who have passed.
-You can display their photos in picture frames along with some candles, flowers and a sign with a loving memorial quote.
-Try to find photos of happy moments, like late grandparents’ wedding photo; or simply display pictures that are special and meaningful.
-Your memorial table can be dedicated to a single person or multiple individuals; you can also create one for the bride’s family and one for the groom’s.
+You can display their photos in picture frames along with some candles, flowers, and a sign with a loving memorial quote.
+Try to find photos of happy moments, such as a late grandparent’s wedding photo, or simply display pictures that are special and meaningful.
+Your memorial table can be dedicated to a single person or multiple individuals, or you can create one for the bride’s family and one for the groom’s.

-Nothing is more personal than something your loved ones held in their hands, carried with them, cherished and passed down to you.
+Nothing is more personal than something your loved ones held in their hands, carried with them, cherished, and passed down to you.
 It can be a piece of jewelry, a small accessory, or a part of the bride or groom’s wedding attire.
-Another unique wedding memorial idea we have come across is to cut a small piece of your loved ones’ clothing in the shape of a heart, which can then be hand-stitched on the inside of the bride’s dress or the groom’s suit.
+Another unique wedding memorial idea is to cut a small piece of your loved ones’ clothing in the shape of a heart, which can then be hand-stitched on the inside of the bride’s dress or groom’s suit.

 Reserving a chair for your lost loved ones at your wedding ceremony is a great way to honor their memory.
-Consider including a small sign or a handwritten note that says, “Reserved in memory of… celebrating with us in heaven,” or something to that effect.
-We’ve also seen memorial chairs reserved with a picture frame of the person, a small sign or a small bouquet of flowers placed on the chair.
+Consider including a small sign or handwritten note that reads “Reserved in memory of… celebrating with us in heaven,” or something to that effect.
+We’ve also seen memorial chairs reserved with a picture frame of the person, a small sign, or a small bouquet of flowers placed on the chair.

 Remember all those special people who are no longer with us by lighting memorial candles either during the wedding ceremony or at the reception.
 You can incorporate your candles into your wedding memorial table, or create a small space decorated with flowers or a small sign that reads “This light burns as a symbol of a life and love remembered.”

-A simple yet effective way to remember loved ones who have passed is to hold a moment of silent reflection, where you ask your wedding party and guests to remember those who can’t be with us today.
-You can ask for a moment of silence during the ceremony as you light your memorial candles, or during the reception as you sit down with your guests.
+A simple yet effective way to remember loved ones who have passed is to hold a moment of silent reflection, during which you ask your wedding party and guests to remember those who can’t be with you on this day.
+You can ask for a moment of silence during the ceremony as you light your memorial candles or during the reception as you sit down with your guests.

 Remembering loved ones at your wedding can also be done through music.
-Play their favorite song and have it dedicated to them during the wedding reception or the ceremony.
+Play their favorite song and have it dedicated to them during the wedding reception or ceremony.
 You can even have someone perform at your wedding.
-Listening to a special, meaningful song will help bring back memories of those we miss today.
+Listening to a special, meaningful song will help bring back memories of those you are missing.

-If you’re looking for a last minute wedding memorial idea to honor your loved ones, there’s no better way than by acknowledging them during a speech.
+If you’re looking for a last-minute wedding memorial idea, an easy solution is to acknowledge them during a speech.
 It doesn’t have to be elaborate, and can be easily combined with your moment of silence.
-Here’s a quote we particularly liked for this idea: “Today, we pause to reflect upon the loved ones who are no longer with us.
-Those who have shaped our characters, molded our spirits and forever touched our lives.”
+Here’s a quote we particularly liked for this idea: “Today, we pause to reflect on the loved ones who are no longer with us — those who have shaped our characters, molded our spirits, and forever touched our lives.”

 If you’re putting together your wedding program, consider adding a section to remember your loved ones.
-Include their names, memorial dates or simply a beautiful remembrance quote, like one of the ones below.
+Include their names, memorial dates, or simply a beautiful remembrance quote, such as one of the ones below.

 “Heaven may be far away, but we know you’re with us on this special day.”